Thingymebob/AlgorandxEasyA-Bount3/README.md

 ## Smart contracts overview

 Contract `Bount3` (algopy ARC-4):

-- `mint_coin()` – Create ASA “BOUNT” managed by the app
+- `mint_coin()` – Deploys a new Algorand Standard Asset (ASA) called “BOUNT” managed by the contract.
+This token is used for campaign rewards.
+Only callable by the contract itself; stores the asset ID for later use.

-- `createCampaign(IPFSHash, payTxn, depositAmount, feeAmount, goalSubmissions, paidAmount)` – Create a campaign, escrow funds, compute pay per person
+- `createCampaign(IPFSHash, payTxn, depositAmount, feeAmount, goalSubmissions, paidAmount)` – Creates a new campaign.
+The creator escrows funds (Algo and BOUNT) in the contract, specifying the IPFS hash for metadata, deposit for refunds, and the number of required submissions.
+The contract calculates the per-person payout and stores all campaign details on-chain.
+Emits a log for frontend indexing.

-- `sendSubmission(IPFSHash, campaignHash)` – Submit to a campaign
+- `sendSubmission(IPFSHash, campaignHash)` – Allows a user to submit data to a campaign.
+The submission’s metadata is stored on IPFS, and the contract records the submission’s hash, creator, and status.
+Emits a log for tracking.

-- `verifySubmission(submissionHash)` – Mark verified and pay Algo + BOUNT to the submitter
+- `verifySubmission(submissionHash)` – Called by a campaign reviewer to mark a submission as verified.
+The contract updates the submission and campaign state, then pays the submitter both Algo and BOUNT tokens using inner transactions.
+Ensures only pending submissions are processed and that the campaign has not reached its goal.
+Emits a log for frontend updates.

-- `declineSubmission(submissionHash)` – Mark declined
+- `declineSubmission(submissionHash)` – Marks a submission as declined (not eligible for reward).
+Updates the submission’s status and emits a log.
+No funds are transferred.

-- `closeCampaign(campaignHash)` – Refund remaining deposit to creator and remove storage
+- `closeCampaign(campaignHash)` – Allows the campaign creator to close their campaign.
+Refunds any unspent deposit (Algo) to the creator, deletes the campaign’s on-chain storage, and emits a closure log.
+Only the original creator can close their campaign.

-- `optInAsset()` – Opt-in helper via zero-amount transfer
+- `optInAsset()` – Lets a user opt in to the BOUNT ASA by sending a zero-amount transfer from the contract to the user.
+Required for users to receive BOUNT rewards.

 Emitted logs:
 - `campaign_created:<creator>:<ipfs>`